nixworks/public/news/2005/08/22/index.md

 ##### Iraq
 ### [ Iraq's parliament receives a draft of that country's constitution, minutes before the revised deadline.
 The parliamentary vote on the constitution will be delayed until a final draft emerges. ](/news/2005/08/22/iraq-s-parliament-receives-a-draft-of-that-country-s-constitution-minutes-before-the-revised-deadline-the-parliamentary-vote-on-the-const.md)
-_Context: draft of that country's constitution, Iraq_
+_Context: Iraq, draft of that country's constitution_

 ##### Eric Rudolph
 ### [ Eric Rudolph is sentenced to three more life terms without possibility of parole for the Centennial Olympic Park bombing of the 1996 Summer Olympics in Atlanta. ](/news/2005/08/22/eric-rudolph-is-sentenced-to-three-more-life-terms-without-possibility-of-parole-for-the-centennial-olympic-park-bombing-of-the-1996-summer.md)
-_Context: Atlanta, Centennial Olympic Park bombing, parole, life imprisonment, Eric Rudolph, 1996 Summer Olympics_
+_Context: 1996 Summer Olympics, Eric Rudolph, life imprisonment, Atlanta, Centennial Olympic Park bombing, parole_

 ##### Beirut
 ### [ A large explosion injures several people in Beirut, Lebanon. ](/news/2005/08/22/a-large-explosion-injures-several-people-in-beirut-lebanon.md)
-_Context: Beirut, Lebanon_
+_Context: Lebanon, Beirut_

 ##### Piano Man
 ### [ The Piano Man has been identified and sent back home to Bavaria, Germany. ](/news/2005/08/22/the-piano-man-has-been-identified-and-sent-back-home-to-bavaria-germany.md)
-_Context: Bavaria, Piano Man, German_
+_Context: Piano Man, Bavaria, German_

 ##### War in Afghanistan (2001-present)
 ### [ Conflict in Afghanistan: US Troops claim to have killed more than one hundred suspects following raids in south and East Afghanistan. ](/news/2005/08/22/conflict-in-afghanistan-us-troops-claim-to-have-killed-more-than-one-hundred-suspects-following-raids-in-south-and-east-afghanistan.md)
-_Context: Afghanistan, War in Afghanistan (2001-present), US Troops, suspect_
+_Context: suspect, US Troops, Afghanistan, War in Afghanistan (2001-present)_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: US Troops claim that they will investigate the circumstances following the death of a cousin of Iraq's envoy to the United Nations.
 The man died from a bullet wound to the head as he opened his door to US Soldiers in western Iraq. ](/news/2005/08/22/conflict-in-iraq-us-troops-claim-that-they-will-investigate-the-circumstances-following-the-death-of-a-cousin-of-iraq-s-envoy-to-the-unite.md)
-_Context: Iraq, Conflict in Iraq, US Soldiers, bullet, United Nations, US Troops, cousin, envoy_
+_Context: Conflict in Iraq, Iraq, cousin, envoy, US Troops, United Nations, bullet, US Soldiers_

 ##### Israel Defense Forces
 ### [ Israeli forces enter the last remaining Israeli settlement in the Gaza Strip to remove the settlers from Netzarim, a religious farming community of about 500, completing the evacuation of all the enclaves.
 Four small militant settlements on the West Bank will also be cleared, with 5,500 troops heading there to begin evictions on Tuesday. ](/news/2005/08/22/israeli-forces-enter-the-last-remaining-israeli-settlement-in-the-gaza-strip-to-remove-the-settlers-from-netzarim-a-religious-farming-comm.md)
-_Context: Gaza Strip, West Bank, Israeli settlement, Netzarim, Israel Defense Forces_
+_Context: Israel Defense Forces, Israeli settlement, Netzarim, Gaza Strip, West Bank_

 ##### Voting registration
 ### [ Voting registration begins in the war-torn east of the Democratic Republic of Congo ahead of planned elections. ](/news/2005/08/22/voting-registration-begins-in-the-war-torn-east-of-the-democratic-republic-of-congo-ahead-of-planned-elections.md)
-_Context: Voting registration, Democratic Republic of Congo, general election_
+_Context: general election, Voting registration, Democratic Republic of Congo_

 ##### tennis
 ### [ In tennis, Maria Sharapova becomes the first Russian woman to reach world number one replacing injured American Lindsay Davenport at the top of the WTA rankings. ](/news/2005/08/22/in-tennis-maria-sharapova-becomes-the-first-russian-woman-to-reach-world-number-one-replacing-injured-american-lindsay-davenport-at-the-to.md)
-_Context: Lindsay Davenport, WTA, Maria Sharapova, tennis_
+_Context: tennis, Lindsay Davenport, Maria Sharapova, WTA_

 ## [Previous Day...](/news/2005/08/21/index.md)